JuanGQCadavid/Nebulon/server/database/readme.txt

 TO BE ABLE TO USE THE DATABASE

-1. You need to install mariadb package.
+1. You need to install 'mariadb' package.
 2. Run
    # mysql_install_db --user=mysql --basedir=/usr --datadir=/var/lib/mysql
    # systemctl start mariadb.service